Oh, what a pain in the butt those anal glands can be!

 Manage your dog's weight and consistency in diet

-Maintaining your dog at an ideal body weight is not only helpful for anal gland issues, it's helpful for so many other conditions, like degenerative joint disease (arthritis).
+Maintaining your dog at an ideal body weight is not only helpful for anal gland issues, but it's also helpful for so many other conditions, like degenerative joint disease (arthritis).
 Your veterinarian can guide you to the best weight range for your dog.
-Supplement your dog with joint supplements if they are overweight or older.
-It will help them walk and squat better.
-I have found Nutramax products to be the most consistent in their performance: Cosequin and Dasequin.
-NOTE: If your pet is diabetic, check with your veterinarian before choosing a joint supplement.

 Keep your pet’s main diet and treats consistent.
 Don’t switch things around weekly for variety.
 Their systems do not adapt like ours, and they can easily develop diarrhea.

 If your dog is suffering from anal gland issues, do not give them rawhides, pig ears, bully sticks, or any other similar treats.
-I have found that they can be hard to digest (also, some can be very greasy), they overstimulate the pancreas and then cause diarrhea.
-Then the cycle of issues starts all over again.
+I have found that they can be hard to digest (also, some can be very greasy), they overstimulate the pancreas, and then cause diarrhea.
+Then, the cycle of issues starts all over again.

 Add fiber to your dog's diet